For Japan's carmakers, Europe market is worth the struggle

-All Japanese carmakers’ sales declined in Western Europe in the eight months to August from a year ago, ranging from Toyota Motor Corp’s (7203.T) 0.9 percent dip to Mitsubishi Motors’ (7211.T) 34.5 percent tumble.
+All Japanese carmakers’ sales declined in Western Europe in the eight months to August from a year ago, ranging from Toyota Motor Corp’s 0.9 percent dip to Mitsubishi Motors’ 34.5 percent tumble.

 Hyundai’s market share grew to 3.2 percent in western Europe through August from 1.8 percent in 2007, while Kia’s rose to 2.4 percent from 1.5 percent.